 Food Sensitivity Testing

 Food sensitivities are immune system-mediated reactions to certain foods.
 The most common are dairy, eggs, gluten, soy, and nuts.
 A person can develop a food sensitivity at any stage of their life due to a variety of different factors.
-Usually a person can develop an immune reactivity to a food if there is an increased intestinal hyper-permeability (“leaky gut”) situation and this can arise from repeated exposure to toxins, antibiotics or the use of acid blocking medication.
+Usually, a person can develop an immune reactivity to food if there is an increased intestinal hyper-permeability (“leaky gut”) situation and this can arise from repeated exposure to toxins, antibiotics or the use of acid-blocking medication.